Vashistht/unilm/README.md

 # YapperJay-Aligning-ASR-with-Human-Preferences-
+- Applying RLHF techniques to enhance ASR transcription quality, aligning with natural human preference using Direct Preference Optimization (DPO).
-• Applying RLHF techniques to enhance ASR transcription quality, aligning with natural human preference using Direct Preference Optimization (DPO). • Utilizing Google FLEURS dataset with paired examples and fine-tuned a pre-trained ASR model from SpeechLM-Toolkit to improve case sensitivity, punctuation, and discourse marker handling.
+- • Applying RLHF techniques to enhance ASR transcription quality, aligning with natural human preference using Direct Preference Optimization (DPO).
+• Utilizing Google FLEURS dataset with paired examples and fine-tuned a pre-trained ASR model from SpeechLM-Toolkit to improve case sensitivity, punctuation, and discourse marker handling.
+Utilizing Google FLEURS dataset with paired examples and fine-tuned a pre-trained ASR model from SpeechLM-Toolkit to improve case sensitivity, punctuation, and discourse marker handling.